AyaBahraoui/AyaBahraoui/README.md

 I am a second-year engineering student specializing in Data Science, Big Data and Artificial Intelligence at ENSIASD.
 My work focuses on building end-to-end machine learning pipelines, computer vision systems, and deploying AI applications on real-world problems.

-Currently looking for a 2–3 month internship in AI or Data Science.

 ---